Jennifer L. Martin

-Professor Jennifer Louise "Jenny" Martin AC FAA is an Australian scientist, academic, and was recently the Deputy Vice-Chancellor (Research and Innovation) at the University of Wollongong, in New South Wales.
-She is a former Director of the Griffith Institute for Drug Discovery at Griffith University. and a former Australian Research Council Laureate Fellow at the Institute for Molecular Bioscience, University of Queensland.
-Her research expertise lies in the areas of structural biology, protein crystallography, protein interactions and their applications in drug design and discovery.
+Professor Jennifer Louise "Jenny" Martin AC FAA is an Australian scientist and academic.
+She was the Deputy Vice-Chancellor (Research and Innovation) at the University of Wollongong, in New South Wales from 2019-2022.
+She is a former director of the Griffith Institute for Drug Discovery at Griffith University. and a former Australian Research Council Laureate Fellow at the Institute for Molecular Bioscience, University of Queensland.
+Martin is Professor Emerita at the University of Queensland and Adjunct Professor at Griffith University.
+Her research expertise encompasses structural biology, protein crystallography, protein interactions and their applications in drug design and discovery.

 Education

-Martin completed a Bachelor of Pharmacy at the Victorian College of Pharmacy in Melbourne from 1979–1981, receiving the Gold Medal for the best student in the B Pharm course.
-After spending a year as a trainee pharmacist, she completed a Masters in Pharmacy, supervised by Professor Peter Andrews, on the application of computational chemistry to opioid analgesics, which piqued her interest in research and led to her first scientific publications.
-She then left Australia to undertake a DPhil at the University of Oxford supported by a Royal Commission for the Exhibition of 1851 Science Research Scholarship and four other scholarships and bursaries.
-Under the guidance of Professors Peter Goodford and Louise Johnson, her PhD research used protein crystallography to design glycogen phosphorylase inhibitors as potential anti-diabetic compounds.
-Martin paid tribute to the positive influence that Louise Johnson had on her career upon her death in 2012.
+Martin completed a Bachelor of Pharmacy at the Victorian College of Pharmacy in Melbourne from 1979 to 1981, receiving the Gold Medal for the best student in the B Pharm course.
+After spending a year as a trainee pharmacist, she completed a Masters in Pharmacy, supervised by Professor Peter Andrews, on the application of computational chemistry to opioid analgesics, which led to her first scientific publications.
+She left Australia in 1986 to undertake a DPhil at the University of Oxford supported by a Royal Commission for the Exhibition of 1851 Science Research Scholarship and four other scholarships and bursaries.
+Under the guidance of Professors Peter Goodford and Louise Johnson, her research used protein crystallography to design glycogen phosphorylase inhibitors as potential anti-diabetic compounds.
+Martin paid tribute to Louise Johnson's positive influence as a woman in science, in a 2012 memorial.
 In 2015, Martin completed the London Business School four-week Senior Executive Programme as part of a cohort of 50 industry, government, not-for-profit and academic leaders from around the world.
+In 2023, Martin completed an online Undergraduate Certificate in Family History from the University of Tasmania.

 Scientific career

-After completing her PhD she returned briefly to Australia to take up a post-doctoral position at Bond University in 1990.
-However, the unexpected closure of the School of Science and Technology resulted in her leaving Australia early in 1991 to take up a post-doctoral position with Professor John Kuriyan, a structural biologist, at Rockefeller University in New York to work on the disulfide bond forming family of proteins (DSBs) in Escherichia coli.
+After completing her DPhil at Oxford, Martin returned to Australia to take up a post-doctoral position at Bond University in 1990.
+However, the unexpected closure of the School of Science and Technology resulted in her leaving Australia in 1991 for a post-doctoral position with Professor John Kuriyan, a structural biologist, at Rockefeller University in New York to work on the disulfide bond forming family of proteins (DSBs) in Escherichia coli.
 She solved the structure of the DsbA protein which was published in 1993 in the high impact journal Nature.